CBM6/CBM6.github.io/README.md

 **4. Upload your resume:**
   >1.
 Click **pen icon** which is located on right-up area. ![uploade](/assets/pen.png)
   >2.
 Scroll down until you see **Commit changes** button, click it.
+  >3.
+If you want to edit your resume on github page, please edit it in **ph-pages** branch.
   ![upload](/assets/upload.gif)

 **5. Check your resume online:**